huggingface/neuralcoref/readme.rst

-NeuralCoref: Coreference Resolution in spaCy with Neural Networks.
+✨NeuralCoref: Coreference Resolution in spaCy with Neural Networks.
 *******************************************************************

-NeuralCoref is a pipeline extension for spaCy 2.0 that annotates and resolves coreference clusters.
-NeuralCoref is based on a neural network model, production-ready, integrated in spaCy's NLP pipeline and easily extensible to new training datasets.
+NeuralCoref is a pipeline extension for spaCy 2.0 that annotates and resolves coreference clusters using a neural network.
+NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and easily extensible to new training datasets.

 For a brief introduction to coreference resolution and NeuralCoref, please refer to our `blog post <https://medium.com/huggingface/state-of-the-art-neural-coreference-resolution-for-chatbots-3302365dcf30>`_.
 NeuralCoref is written in Python/Cython and comes with pre-trained statistical models for English.
 It can be trained in other languages.
 NeuralCoref is accompanied by a visualization client `NeuralCoref-Viz <https://github.com/huggingface/neuralcoref-viz>`_, a web interface  powered by a REST server that can be `tried online <https://huggingface.co/coref/>`_.
 NeuralCoref is released under the MIT license.